Xbox Series X Pre-Order Guide: Release Date, Price, Specs, Games and More

 Note: If you purchase one of the awesome, independently chosen products featured here, we may earn a small commission from the retailer.
 Thank you for your support.

-ComicBook Nation Podcast -- In this latest episode, we recap Netflix's Tiger King Aftershow, discuss rumors of John Krasinski meeting with Marvel, and look at the first Dune reboot cast photos! !
+ComicBook Nation Podcast -- In this latest episode, we discuss the big wave of wrestler releases at WWE, Agents of SHIELD's return, and PETA's big ask of Marvel in Thor 4! !
 Listen & Subscribe!

 Disclosure: ComicBook is owned by CBS Interactive, a division of ViacomCBS.